-Sites Used in Previous Planning Periods Housing Elements: Site 31 (845 Gravenstein Hwy North) was not included in previous planning periods and is not subject to any additional by right requirements as outlined in Government Code Section 65583.2(c) Zoning Appropriate to Accommodate Low- and Very Low- Income RHNA: Site 31 is located within the CG district, which allows affordable housing projects as a permitted use, and multifamily residential development permitted when part of a mixed-use development.
+Sites Used in Previous Planning Periods Housing Elements: Site 31 (845 Gravenstein Hwy North) was not included in previous planning periods and is not subject to any additional by right requirements as outlined in Government Code Section 65583.2(c) Zoning Appropriate to Accommodate Low- and Very Low- Income RHNA: Site 31 is located within the CG district, which allows affordable housing projects as a permitted use, and multifamily residential development permitted when part of a mixed-use development, and under a conditional use permit when not part of a mixed-use development.
 The property owner has indicated interest in developing affordable housing on this site.
 The CG zone allows residential development at 21.7 units per acre, which is higher than Sebastopol's default density of 20 units per acre.